priyansh472/Char-Room-Server/README.md

 - The concept of Mutex/locks have been used while adding and removing any client from the list of active users , basically this addition and removal is done from the chat room for proper synchronization.

-- Use of a keyword ("exit") to remove a client from the server.
+- Use of a keyword ("#exit") to remove a client from the server.

 - The joining and leaving of clients is color coded.